 Your doctor will be able to replace nearly any of the joints in your hand.
 A DIP join, which is the joint that is the closest to the tip of your finger, can be a very difficult joint replacement, simply because the bones are so small.
 The most common joint replacement is a PIP replacement, which replaces the second joint from the tip of the finger.
 The most common fingers to receive these new joints are the little finger and the ring finger.
 The MCP joint is the third joint from the tip of the finger, and the thumb basal joint is where the thumb connects to the wrist.

 When you have your consultation with the surgeon, you can discuss whether your hand condition makes you a good candidate for this type of surgery, or if you might benefit from a different procedure.
 All surgeries in the hand are complex, and they take a very skilled surgeon.

 When you are choosing a hand surgeon, make sure that you vet them to ensure they are capable of providing you with the quality surgery and care that you need.
 You will also want to evaluate the team that works with them, so you can be sure you are getting the best overall treatment.
 Make sure that you discuss the pros and the cons, as well as what to expect during and after the procedure, including your recovery time.
 While joint replacement might not be the solution for all arthritis sufferers, it is something that you and the doctor can discuss.

-If you have any questions about hand joint replacement surgery, please call or visit our hand surgeon’s office in West Bloomfield, Howell, St. Clair Shores, or Macomb.
+If you have any questions about hand joint replacement surgery, please call or visit our hand surgeon’s office in West Bloomfield, Howell, Warren, or Macomb.